AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

  - Using for loop rename all the files in the directories *dir1/* and *dir2/* which file names are like *filename.txt* to *filename.edited.txt*.
 Where *filename* can be anything.
+ - Make script that accepts a directory path name and checks if there are files in there with the spaces in the name, and if there are, rename them by replacing spaces with the underscores.
  - Get familiar with the ``getent`` and ``cut`` utilities.
 Join then with a loop construction to write a *mygetentgroup* script that generates a list of users and their real names that belong to a given group.
 Like